msdirtbag/ADXFlowmaster/README.md

 🔻 [Configure](https://learn.microsoft.com/en-us/defender-endpoint/api/raw-data-export-storage) Microsoft Defender for Endpoint to stream DeviceNetworkEvents to ADXFlowmaster's Storage Account.

 🔻 Go Hunt!
 Start by searching "ADXFlowmasterleads" in ADX.

+## Acknowledgements:

+ This community tool was made possible by the BlueVoyant Digital Forensics & Incident Respose team.
+Need some help?
+Hit us up at incident@bluevoyant.com

 ## Deployment Guides: